MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-analyze-v1.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-Scan your application for any vulnerabilities in your source code.
+Scans your application for any vulnerabilities in your source code.

 ### Prerequisites